GENERAL COURSE INFORMATION - Lake Meridian Tri

 The bike course is OPEN to traffic.
 Police Officers & volunteers will be stationed at intersections where bikes will be crossing traffic.
 The shoulders on the roads are wide.
 Obey all rules of the road when riding your bike - including staying as far to the right as possible.

 Bike Mechanics will be onsite before the race starts to make minor repairs or adjustments for bikes in ride-able condition.
 Please bring a bike to the race that is ready to go.
 But just in case something comes up, they’ll be bike mechanics close to transition.
 There will also be race support on the bike course to help you out if you run into trouble out there.
 But make sure you are prepared to fix a flat or put a chain back on.
 If we can’t get you up and going again, we’ll give you a lift back to transition.

-There are some rolling hills on the course - primarily on the Lake Holm/Lake Moneysmith loop on the Olympic Course.
+There are some rolling hills on the course - primarily on the Lake Holm/Lake Moneysmith out and back and loop on the Olympic Course.
 There is a climb each direction on Kent-Black Diamond road too.

-There will not be an aid station on the bike course for the Super Sprint or Sprint but the Olympic will have one at the turn around at about mile 15.
+There will not be an aid station on the bike course for the Super Sprint or Sprint but the Olympic will have one on the bike course at mile 9.
 Super Sprint and Sprint athletes: make sure you bring what you need to fuel and hydrate your ride.

 The course is 95% paved.
 The first and last .25 mile outside the park is on the shoulder of an open road.
 There's also a stretch on the shoulder of SE 256th on the Sprint & Super Sprint run course.
 City of Police Officers and volunteers are spread throughout the course to make sure you are safe and going the right direction!